Crossed eyes (strabismus) is a common symptom in cats where one or both eyes have abnormal, persistent positioning.

 Strabismus is a common symptom in cats.
 If the symptom is congenital (present at birth), this is not often a severe symptom and affected cats generally adjust well and have a high quality of life.

-Congenital: Most often seen in Siamese, Himalayan, and flame point Persian breeds
+Some cases of strabismus are congenital.
+This is most often seen in Siamese, Himalayan, and flame point Persian breeds.

 Strabismus can affect one eye or both.
 If it occurs rapidly or is accompanied by other neurological symptoms, this may be a more severe presentation associated with dangerous conditions.
 Congenital strabismus is common in Siamese, Himalayan, and flame point Persian cats.